 Smaller Workloads and Render Blocking

 Objects of sub 50,0000 entries (or equivalent complexity) are on average in Chrome going to be less than 16ms to execute a

 postMessage and shouldn’t have too much noticeable effect on render performance for the user (i.e. there is some possibility that a frame render or two is skipped).
-However, overall using a Web Worker in this situation will add up to ~100ms of overall processing time on top of the work the Worker actually has to do.
+However, overall using a Web Worker in a worse case in this situation will add up to ~50ms of overall processing time on top of the work the worker actually has to do.
 The trade-off is not blocking the main thread with heavy work, but taking a little extra time for the results to come back.